CtrlK

 Progressive Disclosure

-Content is organized into clear sections with headers, which is good.
-However, it's a long monolithic document (~180 lines) that could benefit from splitting detailed sections (e.g., project rules examples, enterprise considerations) into separate referenced files.
-The resources section at the end provides external links but no internal file references for deeper content.
+The content is organized into clear sections with headers, making it scannable.
+However, it's a long monolithic document (~180 lines) that could benefit from splitting detailed sections (e.g., project rules examples, enterprise considerations) into separate files.
+The Resources section at the end provides external references but there are no internal file references for deeper content.

 2 / 3